How to Say Sorry in Spanish: Ways to Say Sorry in Different Context

 "Lo siento" is actually neutral, which makes it pretty handy.
 You can use it in both formal and informal contexts without changing the phrase.

-How to intensify your apology
+How to intensify your apology: For forgiveness and condolence

 Sometimes "sorry" isn't enough.
 You need "I'm SO sorry."
 Spanish has several ways to crank up the intensity.

-"Lo siento mucho" means "I'm very sorry" and adds genuine weight to your apology.
+- "Lo siento mucho" means "I'm very sorry" and adds genuine weight to your apology.
 This works when you've actually messed up something important or you're expressing sympathy for someone's loss or bad news.

-"Lo lamento" is more formal and serious than "lo siento."
+- "Lo lamento" is more formal and serious than "lo siento."
 You'd use this for condolences or really significant apologies.
 If someone tells you their grandmother passed away, "lo lamento mucho" is more appropriate than a casual "lo siento."

-You can also stack these: "Lo siento muchísimo" (I'm extremely sorry) or "Perdóname, de verdad" (forgive me, really/truly).
+You can also stack these: "Lo siento muchísimo" (I'm extremely sorry) or "Perdóname, de verdad" (Forgive me, really/truly).

-For professional or really serious situations, try "Le pido disculpas" (I ask for your forgiveness) or "Mis disculpas" (my apologies).
+For professional or really serious situations, try "Le pido disculpas" (I ask for your forgiveness) or "Mis disculpas" (My apologies).
 These sound formal and carry weight.

-Situational phrases you'll actually use
+Situational phrases you'll use

 Different situations call for different apology styles.
 Here's what works where.